Usama-Abdikaim/dev-starter/README.md

 npx dev-starter create my-app
 2. Example prompts you will see:

-Let's create a new project called: my-app
+Lets create a new project called: my-app

 ?
 Which framework would you like to use?
 (Use arrow keys) ❯ React